JeffreyMolendijk/skeletal_muscle/README.md

 ## Introduction

-Code repository for the manuscript:

-`Proteome-wide systems genetics analysis identifies UFMylation as a regulator of muscle function.`
+Code repository for the manuscript: <a href='https://doi.org/10.7554/eLife.82951' target='_blank'>Proteome-wide systems genetics analysis identifies UFMylation as a regulator of skeletal muscle function.</a>

 <br>